 Below is a sample of the primary constructs of Culture Index™ which has allowed our company to better navigate the application of behaviors and direct better action and communication in our operation:

 The assessment gets technical, providing for greater understanding by plotting an individual’s four constructs and applying them to one of eighteen typified patterns that fall under four categories: visionary, technical, social and organizational.
-For simplicity’s sake, we will keep this discussion at a higher level with a focus on the primary construct traits in the boxes in the previous page.
+For simplicity’s sake, we will keep this discussion at a higher level with a focus on the primary construct traits in the boxes above.

 Just before and immediately after the COVID-19 pandemic took hold, we mobilized around strategy and execution plans that would allow us to deliver business continuity to our clients while keeping our employees safe and service levels and morale up.
 We relied predominately on our leaders and team members with dominant A’s for their vision and development of strategic plans but leveraged dominant D’s to question the details and feasibility of those plans.
 For execution of those plans, we relied on our dominant B’s to act as implementation ambassadors and communicators of value and leveraged dominant C’s to implement processes and deliver continuity.

 But no matter which personality assessment platform you choose, all compartmentalize dominant and recessive personality traits to understand engagement from a position of understanding and self-awareness.